dgaff/tacoma-antenna/README.md

 The cable will be routed behind the rear brake light assembly, through the upper frame of the truck bed, into the rear cab vent, behind the rear seat storage compartments, and then under the rear cargo mat to my radio body, which is located under the driver side seat.
 Note that I put the antenna on the passenger side of the tailgate.
 My truck's bed step is on the driver side, and that's the side I use to climb into the bed.
 So I didn't want an antenna there.

 ## Step 1 - Remove the read tail light assembly.
 Unscrew the two 10 mm bolts circled in the picture.
+Go slow with this.
 My trunk has 100,000 miles on it, and the bottom bolt ended up snapping the plastic that was holding the retainer on the tail light assembly.
 Boo!
 (I epoxied it back together.)
-So unscrew cautioniously with a socket wrench and not an impact driver.
+So, unscrew cautiously with a socket wrench and not an impact driver.
 When the bolts are out, pull the top of the tail light towards you, and then pull the bottom away from the truck.
 These are just pressed in retainers.

 TODO PIC of tail light removal